What if I have applied to LAB before and have not received a grant? Can I apply again with the same project?

 What if I have an educational project, or a project featuring youth participants?

-A requirement of the LAB program is that all artists involved in a project are 18 years or older and are professional artists.
-We define a professional artist as someone who has devoted significant time and training to build a career creating, interpreting, presenting, or producing works of art.
-While an individual or group comprised of professional artists may perform for younger audiences, all participants who create the original work for their LAB-funded project must be professional artists, age 18 years and over.
+A requirement of the LAB program is that all artists involved in a project be 18 years or older and professional artists.
+We define a professional artist as someone who has devoted significant time and training to build a career creating, interpreting, presenting or producing works of art.
+While an individual or group composed of professional artists may perform for younger audiences, all participants who create the original work for their LAB-funded project must be professional artists, age 18 years and over.

 What if my project doesn’t include new work?

-LAB funds the creation of new, original of art.
+LAB funds the creation of new, original works of art.
 Projects or performances that are predominately tributes or covers of another artist’s work are ineligible for funding.
-Re-mountings of works that have already premiered in the Greater Boston Area are also ineligible to receive a grant.
+Re-mountings of works that have already premiered in the Greater Boston area are also ineligible to receive a grant.